 Customers are not aware of which medicines are covered by their insurance till they reach the pharmacy.

-We applied the Crazy Eights and 2x2 methods to come up with 90 concepts.
+I used the Crazy Eights and 2x2 methods to come up with 90 concepts.

 To narrow down our concepts, we used the